 Rotten eggs smell

-A vehicle emitting a rotten egg smell is a sign of a bad or plugged catalytic converter.
-The catalytic converter is responsible for converting harmful gases into friendly gases that are emitted into the air.
+A vehicle emitting a rotten egg smell signifies a bad or plugged catalytic converter.
+The catalytic converter is responsible for converting harmful gases into friendly gases emitted into the air.

-When the catalytic converter is working inefficiently, the hydrogen sulfide, which is present in gasoline, is usually converted to sulfide dioxide, which is odorless.
-Replacing the catalytic converter costs $250-$400 for an aftermarket universal cat, or $700-$1500 if you decide to install an original catalytic converter at the dealer.
+When the catalytic converter works inefficiently, the hydrogen sulfide, which is present in gasoline, is usually converted to sulfide dioxide, which is odorless.
+Replacing the catalytic converter costs $250-$400 for an aftermarket universal cat or $700-$1500 if you decide to install an original catalytic converter at the dealer.

 In addition, a faulty fuel pressure regulator can also contribute to a rotten egg smell.